Readri205/MS4_shopfront/README.md

     * Increase the number of filter types in searches.
 Currently only 'colour' is provided but further filters could be included such as 'edible plants', 'soil types', 'plant height', and 'water conditions'.
     * More complex filters could also be provided to include more than one filter type such as 'colour' and 'soil type'.
     * Improve the quality of data returns for a specific plant in searches, either from updated data submissions in the Trefle.io database or supplement the plant data returns from other available databases.
-    * Directly link any search to sources for plant purchase from;
-        * local suppliers to the user based on geolocation identifiers; and/or
-        * create the ability to online purchase from an identified supplier.
-    * Provide an option for the user to image capture a plant and store that image in image form.
-Links to third party databases are possible for this feature such as AWS, Google and Cloudinary.
-    * Provide an option for the user to image capture a plant in their garden which takes them directly to pertinent care details for that particular plant.
-    * More sophisticated features include image identifying plants say at a garden centre and being able to compare the plant growing requirements to a users own garden conditions such as light, soil type, water, ph etc.
-    * The **Calendar Feature** has proven difficult to implement as information to support this appears lacking in the plant world.
-Most plant and gardening information providers appear to have their own databases to support this kind of feature as a Unique Selling Product (USP).
-The Trefle.io database has some details such as 'bloom months' and 'sowing months'.
-However, this data is not complete.
-The feature could be added as a future feature on the site.
-    * Amend the cards to ensure appropriate rendering on screen sizes at 280px size.
-    * Social media icons link to respective social media website home pages.
-Social media links will in future feature link directly to RMC Ltd social media connections.
-    * Note that at present there is no functionality for a user to delete their account.
-This can be provided as a future feature.

 ## Technologies Used